 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.See if you’re preapproved through Discover’s preapproval page.

-The Discover it® Student Chrome is another top-notch student credit card from Discover.
-It’s not as rewarding as the Discover it® Student Cash Back, but you don’t have to deal with rotating categories, and you’ll get decent rewards on gas and restaurants.
+The Discover it® Student Chrome is another great student credit card.
+While it’s not as rewarding as the Discover it® Student Cash Back, it keeps things simple — no rotating categories, just steady rewards on gas and dining.
 Discover will even match your rewards at the end of the first year for new cardholders.

 How LendingTree Rates Credit Cards?